Title

 Women tending to her vegetables at a farmers' market

-Cuts to SNAP would send shockwaves through families, grocery stores and farmers.
+Cuts to SNAP will send shockwaves through families, grocery stores and farmers.
 This undermines hunger relief as well as local economies statewide.

 Race/Ethnicity% of SNAP RecipientsNumber of People